 Companies falling behind in digital transformation are being crushed by technical debt and monolithic systems.

-of senior IT pros think their CIOs are too busy maintaining current systems to create new solutions.
-When more than half of an executive’s time is dedicated to keeping the status quo, your company’s not progressing at a sustainable pace.
+More than 60% of senior IT pros think their CIOs are too busy maintaining current systems to innovate.
+When more than half of an executive’s time is dedicated to keeping the status quo, your company can’t progress at a sustainable pace.

 To get rid of the baggage that comes with outdated tech, CIOs are taking more authority in digital transformation efforts.
-In 2019, 25% of CIOs
+That’s why 70% of all companies plan to ramp up the use of digital technologies to improve business processes, customer engagement and employee productivity by 2022.

-They’re the subject matter experts when it comes to digitalization across your company and contact center.
-They know what systems you have, which ones bring pain, and which platforms don’t play well together.
+They’re the subject matter experts on digitalization across your company and your contact center.
+They know what systems you have, which ones bring the most pain, and which platforms don’t play well with others.

-Offering this expertise serves to support a CEO’s story for change and give the detail and technical perspective board members need to see to drive efforts forward.
+Once CIOs see where inefficiencies live in the contact center, they can merge those facts with what they hear from other departments, too.
+Offering this expertise serves to support a CEO’s story for change.
+And, it gives the technical perspective board members need to drive efforts forward.

 The COO: Bringing cohesivity and closing gaps